freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 The office manager was a nice lady who took me back to the developer bullpen and introduced me to their small team of devs.
 There were maybe a dozen of them, most of them dressed in jeans and hoodies, aged from early 20s to late 40s.
 Two of them were women.

 I took turns navigating the tangle of desks and cables, shaking hands with each of them and introducing myself.
 This is where all my experience as a classroom teacher memorizing student names came in handy.
-I was able to remember all their names, so that later in the day when I left I could follow up with each of them: "Great meeting you \[name\].
+I was able to remember all their names, so that later in the day when I left I could follow up with each of them: "Great meeting you [name].
 I'd be excited to work alongside you."

 First I met with the director of engineering.
 We went into a small office and closed the door.

-The whiteboard on the wall had sketches of Universal Markup Language (UML) diagrams.
-Dry erase marker of every color laid out the various servers and services, and how they were connected to one another.
+A whiteboard on the wall was covered in sketches of Unified Modeling Language (UML) diagrams.
+A rainbow of dry-erase marker laid out the relationships between various servers and services.

 I kept glancing at that whiteboard, fearing that he'd send me over to it to solve some sort coding problems and demonstrate my skills.
 Maybe the famous fizzbuzz problem?
 Maybe he'd want me to invert a binary tree?